Stacey Surveys Ltd

 Fast reliable service that's second to none!

 The Mining history of South Wales, was famous for its coal mining in the Rhondda.
 With Barry and Cardiff having the biggest exporting ports in the world.
 Properties were built for both the coal face miners, as well as the accountants, supervisors and managers.
 Also brought about a large stock of commercial property, built between 1850 and 1930, of which is good for our heritage, but is not very energy efficient.
-Our local South Wales surveyor Phil Stacey, will take this heritage into consideration while completing your non-domestic EPC, and recommendation report.
+Our local South Wales surveyor Phil Stacey, will take this heritage into consideration while completing your commercial EPC, and recommendation report.

 NEW MEES REGULATIONS

 The energy we use for heating and powering our non-domestic buildings is responsible for around 12% of the UK’s emissions.
 Around 60% of today’s non-domestic buildings will still exist in 2050, representing around 40-45% of the total floor space.
-Whilst standards to tackle the performance of new buildings have been in place for some time, minimum standards to drive improvements in the performance of the existing stock through energy efficiency upgrades are essential going forward to tackle energy used and reduce emissions across the non-domestic stock.
+Whilst standards to tackle the performance of new buildings have been in place for some time, minimum standards to drive improvements in the performance of the existing stock through energy efficiency upgrades are essential going forward to tackle energy used and reduce emissions across the non-domestic stock including South Wales.

-The Minimum Level of Energy Efficiency
+The Minimum Level of Energy Efficiency in South Wales for a commercial EPC

 The minimum level of energy efficiency provisions will mean that, subject to certain requirements and exemptions: